irbgeo/go-structure/README.md

 ## Description

+A package for creating and modifying a structure in runtime

 This package allows:

+- to build structure.
-- to add tags to an external structure.
+- to add tags to structure.
 - to merge two structure.

 ## Usage